supervisely/docs/neural-networks/model-evaluation-benchmark/instance-segmentation.md

 **True Positive (TP)** predictions are those that have matched with a ground truth segmentation mask and share the same class.

 **False Positive (FP)** occurs when the model predicts an object that is not actually present in the image.
-For example, if the model detects a car in the image but no car is annotated.
-A false positive detection happens when a ground truth counterpart is not found, the IoU of the predicted mask is less than 0.5 with any ground truth mask, or their classes do not match.
+For example, the model predicted a car, but no car is annotated.
+A false positive detection happens when a ground truth counterpart is not found for a prediction (i.e, IoU of the predicted mask is less than 0.5 with any ground truth mask), or the model predicted incorrect class for an object.

 **False Negative (FN)** happens when the model fails to detect an object that is present in the image.
-For instance, if the model does not detect a car that is actually in the ground truth.
-A false negative detection occurs when a ground truth segmentation mask has no matching predicted mask with an IoU greater than 0.5, or their classes do not match.
+For example, the model does not detect a car that is actually in the ground truth.
+A false negative detection occurs when a ground truth segmentation mask has no any predicted mask with IoU greater than 0.5, or their classes do not match.

 After the matching procedure, we can calculate precision, recall, mAP, and other common metrics.